ImAbdollahzadeh/Triangle_Rasterizer/README.md

 ## Some notes on hardware accelerated triangle blit

-- Imagine a GPU designed for triangle raterization.
-This GPU has over 1000 paralle cores.
+Imagine a GPU designed for triangle raterization.
+This GPU has over 1000 parallel cores.
 In our *accelerated_line_based_xmmword_fillup_triangle*, there is

 	while (next_y < y)
 	{